Hanukkah: Bringing More Light into the World

 In Jesus' time there was an extra illumination of the Temple during the celebration of Hanukkah, the annual commemoration of the Dedication of the Altar' and of the Sanctuary’; in 165 B.C. (some scholars give 164 B.C.).
 (I Maccabees 4:36-59; Alfred Edersheim.
 The Temple.
 Its Ministry and Services at the Time of Christ, p.
 334)

-The Levitical musicians provided instrumental background to the Levitical choirs who chanted the Hallel - Psalms 113 to 118.
-Some scholars say that Psalm 30 was included since it was A Song of the Dedication of the Temple.
+The Levitical musicians provided instrumental background to the Levitical choirs who chanted the Hallel - Psalms 113 to Psalms 118.
+Some scholars say that Psalms 30 was included since it was A Song of the Dedication of the Temple.

 The worshippers responded to the choirs, and waved palm branches, as they had celebrated The Feast of Tabernacles' two months earlier.
 (II Maccabees 10:6-8)